daireto/sqlactive/docs/api/active-record-mixin.md

 async def one(scalar: bool = True) -> Self | Row[tuple[Any, ...]]
 ```

-> Fetches one row or raises an exception if no results are found.
+> Fetches one row or raises a `sqlalchemy.exc.NoResultFound` exception
+> if no results are found.

+> If multiple results are found, it will raise a `sqlalchemy.exc.MultipleResultsFound`
+> exception.

+> If `scalar` is `True`, returns a scalar value (default).

 > **Parameters**